How to Recover Deleted Files on Mac

 6. Recover Deleted Files on Your Mac

-Once you have selected your files, click the Recover button in the bottom right corner.
-You will be asked to select a suitable recovery location (one that's on a different storage device than the one you're scanning).
 Disk Drill will automatically confirm whether the selected location is appropriate.
 If it is, then you can begin the actual recovery.
 If you haven’t upgraded to Disk Drill PRO yet, you will be prompted to do so in order to complete the recovery of your files.
 The free version of Disk Drill allows you to only scan and preview the recoverable files.

-What Types of Devices are Supported by Disk Drill?
+Device Types Supported by Disk Drill

 Mac’s internal hard drives